mslinn/TotalMixMultiUser/README.md

 7. Restart your computer.

-8. Login to various user accounts to verify that TotalMix works in each account.
+8. Login to various user accounts on your computer to verify that TotalMix works for each user.
    If you have an RME ARC USB, verify that it works in each account as well.
    The log files for each user are stored in `C:\ProgramData\Scripts\TotalMixMultiUser\Logs\`.
-   Verify that each user has a log file in that directory and that the log file contains the expected information.
+   If errors occur, check the log files for each user to see what went wrong.